Stable Song Meaning: Saddling Up with the Symbolism in Iron & Wine’s Classic

 What is the meaning behind the lyrics of ‘The Stable Song’?

 ‘The Stable Song’ by Gregory Alan Isakov is a beautiful, calm, and introspective song that carries a deep and multifaceted meaning.
-The song is either about pain or about love, or maybe about both.
+The song is about pain, love, or maybe both.
 After all, love is often pain.
 Love often brings disappointment and sadness, especially when it is non-reciprocal or when a loved one has betrayed you.
-The lyrics of the song describe a man who has been through a lot of pain and is now trying to find solace in the simple things in life, like nature, music, and love.
+The song’s lyrics describe a man who has been through a lot of pain and is now trying to find solace in the simple things in life, like nature, music, and love.

 Who wrote ‘The Stable Song’?